 Just another entitled athlete, say some.
 I don’t agree.
 Yes, Tiger has it all, fame, fortune, major titles, endorsements the list goes on and on.
 He’s missing one very important thing these days.
 He lost his secret weapon, his father, Earl Woods on over 11 years ago.
 Earl Dennison Woods was a US Army infantry officer who served two tours of duty in Vietnam, and retired with the rank of lieutenant colonel.
 He was a college-level baseball player and writer, and most importantly he was Tiger’s foundation, his confidant, his rock.

-Tiger Wood’s rise through the amateur ranks of golf is the stuff legends are made of.
-He’s one of, if not the most mentally tough golfers/athletes of all time.
+His rise through the amateur ranks of golf is the stuff legends are made of.
+He’s one of if not the most mentally tough golfer of all time.
 As Earl Woods said in the 2008 US Open Nike commercial, you don’t instill anything into a child, you encourage the development of it.”
 He’s mentally tough and always has been.
-Earl would purposely try to distract his son during practice sessions as a point of building his mental capacity to a point where there would be no equal in the game of golf.
+He would purposely try to distract his son while as a point of building his mental capacity to a point where there would be no equal in the game of golf.
 But somewhere between his late father’s illness and subsequent death and today, Tiger lost his mental edge.

 Since his death in 2006, Tiger has struggled personally and professionally.
 He’s tried to find others to fill the void made Earl Woods left his life.
 He’s tried coaches, caddies, workout gurus, the list goes on and on and all met with the same fate, he fired them when they choose to try and help him with something besides his game.